Destruction. Deception. Decimation.

 THE CHANCES OF GETTING BITTEN BY A SHARK ARE EXTREMELY, UNIMAGINABLY LOW.

-Consider the billions who enter the ocean each year framed against the five fatalities (in 2019), only two of which were classified by
+Consider the millions who enter the ocean each year framed against the five fatalities (in 2019), only two of which were classified by

 International Shark Attack File’s as unprovoked.